The future of generative AI in conversation intelligence

 The customer experience also includes every indirect touchpoint you have with your customer along your journey together.
 From every touchpoint in your digital or product experience (like signing up for a product or service on your website and using it) to every one of your customer communications and self-service channels (like engaging with one of your emails, downloading a whitepaper or watching a video on one of your social media channels).

 Customer experience is the umbrella under which customer service falls, as is your sales, your product, business operations and compliance.
 Your customer service operation is one of many elements of your overall experience with which a potential customer may interact.
 That's a lot, you might think.
 And you're right -- that's why making sure you've strategized to improve the customer experience is so important.

-You’ve likely heard a lot of talk about surprising or delighting customers to improve brand or customer loyalty or going above and beyond to make a happy customer and create an exceptional customer experience.
+You've likely heard a lot of talk about surprising or delighting customers to improve brand or customer loyalty or going above and beyond to make a happy customer and create an exceptional customer experience.
 At Tethr, we know the foundation of a great customer experience revolves around one thing: effort.
-For improving customer experience, you need to ask yourself one thing: how do you deliver on what you say you’ll deliver with the least possible effort for your customer?
+To improve customer experience, you need to ask yourself one thing: how do you deliver on what you say you'll deliver with the least possible effort for your customer?

 More than a decade of our combined research around the CX has shown that companies hit the payload of loyal customer gold at the point where they meet their customer's expectations.
 That's the bottom line.
 We know that reducing effort mitigates customer disloyalty (ahem, improving customer loyalty and retention).